MoshoodSO/AI-Powered-Research-Assistant-App/README.md

 Simply visit the [Lovable Project](https://lovable.dev/projects/REPLACE_WITH_PROJECT_ID) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.
+Changes made via Lovable will be committed automatically to this repo.-->

 **Use your preferred IDE**